CooperativeGameTheory/CooperativeGameTheory/reports/draft_review_noah.md

-- abstract is written in past tense
+- abstract and exension are written in past tense

 - add more description of what a sugarscape model is, it is still a bit unclear